oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 > It is a Protocol Error to send a Retain Handling value of 3.

--   **Topic Alias Type**: indicates the type of Topic Alias or Topic Filter included in this packet.
-Refer to [Table 10](#topic-alias-types) for the definition of the various types.
+-   **Topic Type**: This is a 2-bit field in Bit 0 and 1 which determines the format of the topic data field.
+Refer to [Table 10](#topic-types) for the definition of the various topic types.

-#### 3.1.18.3 Packet Id
+#### 3.1.17.3 Packet Id

 Should be coded such that it can be used to identify the corresponding SUBACK packet.

-#### 3.1.18.4 Topic Alias or Topic Filter
+#### 3.1.17.4 Topic Data or Topic Filter

-Contains Fixed Length UTF-8 Encoded String topic filter, topic alias, or short topic name as indicated in the *Topic Alias Type* field in flags.
+Contains Fixed Length UTF-8 Encoded String topic filter, topic alias (predefined or normal), or short topic name as indicated in the *Topic Type* field in flags.
 Determines the topic names which this subscription is interested in.

-### 3.1.19 SUBACK
+### 3.1.18 SUBACK

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   **Bit**            **7**             **6**                  **5**                      **4**           **3**                     **2**            **1**                  **0**